rabimba/website2k/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Researcher and a Software Developer.
-I am a lead AI/ML architect for a startup called Twimbit.
+I am working on the intersection of blockchain, privacy, phishing detetcion and also on automated speech recognition.
-I also speak at conferences, a Mozilla TechSpeaker and Google Developer Expert.
-I actively contribute in open source projects enjoy a nice brew of coffee and enojy giving seminars on the intersection of Web Mixed Reality and Machine Learning.
+I also speak at conferences, am a Mozilla TechSpeaker and Google Developer Expert.
+I actively contribute in open source projects, enjoy a nice brew of coffee and enjoy giving seminars on the intersection of Web Mixed Reality and Machine Learning.